Stxrmzz/ixl/README.md

-# License

-I use MIT & feel free to edit the code! 😎🥶
+## Disclaimer

+Made for fun, it solves 1 skill, it literally just uses the dom Run in dev console if u want to see

 ## Goal

+idk i was bored 1 day

-IXL dont ban uwu 😎🥶😎🥶😎🥶😎🥶😎🥶
+IXL dont ban 😎🥶😎🥶😎🥶😎🥶😎🥶